Teaching Growth. Teaching Green

 As a result of Dee’s experience helping beginners learn how to grow their own, she created the monthly projects for the GIY Ireland Operation GIY Nation and has written articles for My Kids Time, as well as guest blogs and online magazine articles.

-With a passion for community gardening, in 2011 Dee was instrumental in founding the Community Garden Network Group that was established to support community gardening in Ireland and Northern Ireland.
+With a passion for community gardening, in 2011 Dee was instrumental in founding Community Gardens Ireland that was established to support community gardening in Ireland and Northern Ireland.
 She voluntarily coordinates and promotes this group on press and radio as well as administers the Facebook and Twitter sites and along with other members, helped to launch the NING forum website in 2012 and the current website in 2015.

-The Group aim to meet quarterly in different towns and cities around the island and are supported by Healthy Food for All, Dublin Community Growers, Transition Ireland & Northern Ireland, The Organic Centre, GIY Ireland and The Federation of City Farms and Community Gardens.
-For more information take a look at the Community Garden Network website.
+The Group aim to meet quarterly in different towns and cities around the island and are supported by Dublin Community Growers, Transition Ireland & Northern Ireland, The Organic Centre, GIY Ireland and The Federation of City Farms and Community Gardens.
+For more information take a look at the Community Garden Ireland website.

 In 2013 the Community Garden Network entered a Postcard Garden in Bloom – Bord Bia’s Garden and Food Festival held in Phoenix Park in Dublin which Dee was delighted to be involved from the beginning.

 What does the green mean in Greenside Up?